visgl/deck.gl/docs/developer-guide/view-state-transitions.md

 * `transitionDuration` (Number|String, optional, default: 0) - Transition duration in milliseconds, default value 0, implies no transition.
 When using `FlyToInterpolator`, it can also be set to `'auto'` where actual duration is auto calculated based on start and end viewports and is linear to the distance between them.
 This duration can be further customized using `speed` parameter to `FlyToInterpolator` constructor.
 * `transitionEasing` (Function, optional, default: `t => t`) - Easing function that can be used to achieve effects like "Ease-In-Cubic", "Ease-Out-Cubic", etc. Default value performs Linear easing. (list of sample easing functions: <http://easings.net/>)
 * `transitionInterpolator` (Object, optional, default: `LinearInterpolator`) - An interpolator object that defines the transition behavior between two viewports, deck.gl provides `LinearInterpolator` and `FlyToInterpolator`.
 Default value, `LinearInterpolator`, performs linear interpolation on view state fields. `FlyToInterpolator` animates `ViewStates` similar to MapBox `flyTo` API and applicable for `MapState`, this is pretty useful when camera center changes by long distance.
-But a user can provide any custom implementation for this object using `TrasitionInterpolator` base class.
+But a user can provide any custom implementation for this object using `TransitionInterpolator` base class.
 * `transitionInterruption` (Enum, optional, default: `TRANSITION_EVENTS.BREAK`) - This field controls how to process a new view state change that occurs while performing an existing transition.
 This field has no impact once transition is complete.
 Here is the list of all possible values with resulting behavior.

 | `TRANSITION_EVENTS` | Result |